Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Attunement

 **Knowledge is Power**: All your ability scores increases by 1 while attuned to this item

-**Power is Knowledge**: You become proficient in all wisdom and intelligence based checks.

 **Fast Casting**: You gain an additional bonus action that can be used to cast any cantrip, ignoring their casting time.